zamanshahed/rn-meals-app/README.md

 # Foodies Recepie - stable v1.0

-### An beta release, built with expo-cli :partying_face: .
+### A beta release, built with expo-cli :partying_face: .
 This build is fully functional but not sure if works with all device layouts :grimacing: .
 It's not optimized with responsiveness. :roll_eyes:

 ## Download apk from the release section